Modern open-concept home with a dehumidifier, ventilation fan, range hood, open window, ceiling fan, and humidity monitor showing 45 percent.

 • Running bathroom fans during showers

-• Keeping fans running for 15–20 minutes after use
+• Keeping fans running for at least 15–20 minutes after showers, baths, or heavy cooking

 • Using kitchen range hoods while cooking